kicksent/aravind-website/_posts/2018-07-23-how-i-added-netlify-cms-to-my-website.markdown

 And voila!

-{% include figure class="centered" url="netlify-cms.jpg" image_path="netlify-cms-640.jpg" alt="Netlify CMS Interface" caption="It works!" %}
+{% include figure class="centered" url="netlify-cms-editing.jpg" image_path="netlify-cms-editing-640.jpg" alt="Netlify CMS Interface" caption="Editing this post in Netlify CMS!" %}

 So that's how I added Netlify CMS to my website.
 Hopefully this should inspire me to post more often, rather than goad me to do more development!